Reimagining LGBTI refugee resettlement

 Understanding the compounded difficulties of being queer, foreign and a refugee, we piloted the first program for assisted resettlement of LGBTI refugees in the United States.

 To help refugees integrate, we formed “Guardian Groups” within existing LGBTI and allied community groups.
 Guardians supported LGBTI refugees remotely through video chat and email, and upon resettlement provided them with resources and housing.

-We advocated that LGBTI refugees be resettled in major metropolitan areas - (imagine being gay and Middle Eastern and resettled in rural Alabama).
-To account for the intersecting experiences of LGBTI refugees, major cities provide the best socio-geographical opportunities for integration and creating a new life.
+We advocated that LGBTI refugees be resettled in major metropolitan areas.
+To account for the intersecting experiences of LGBTI refugees, cities provide the best socio-geographical opportunities for integration and creating a new life.

 SOCIO-GEOGRAPHICAL CONSIDERATIONS FOR LGBTI REFUGEE RESETTLEMENT